Electric Chapel

 "Electric Chapel" is a song recorded by American singer Lady Gaga for her second studio album, Born This Way (2011).
 Written and produced by Gaga and DJ White Shadow, the recording premiered on Facebook gaming app FarmVille, as did the album's fifth single, "Marry the Night".
 Gaga revealed on Twitter that "Electric Chapel" was written in Australia and finished on her tour bus in Europe.
 She recorded it channeling the vocals of bands like Duran Duran, and singers Cher and Billy Idol.

-"Electric Chapel" is an electronic rock and glam metal song that incorporates elements of 80s pop music and heavy metal in its composition.
+"Electric Chapel" is an electronic rock and pop metal song that incorporates elements of 80s pop music and heavy metal in its composition.
 Critics praised the track, with Dan Martin from NME comparing it to the work of Madonna; other reviewers noted the rock and sci-fi musical elements associated in it.
 "Electric Chapel" reached number 23 on Billboard's Dance/Electronic Digital Songs chart and number 144 on the South Korean International Download Chart.
 It was performed on Gaga's Born This Way Ball tour (2012–2013), where she sang it while standing inside a set piece that had the song's name written on top.